4445 US Rt 68 N

 Internment Rights/Burial Space

 Interment rights for burial may be purchased before need or at the time of need.
-A single grave will accommodate one burial and the burial of two (2) cremated remains.
+A single grave will accommodate one full body burial and the burial of two (2) cremated remains.

 Transfers to Natural Burial Area